Patenting Nanotechnology Inventions

 Need of Patenting Nanotechnology Inventions

-In the field of Nanotechnology, patents play a critical role in protecting inventors’ rights and encouraging investment.
-Patents also serve as a source of information for the public.
-Patents help inventors commercialize and fostering further research.
+In the field of Nanotechnology, patents play a critical role in protecting inventor’s rights and encouraging investment.
+Patent also serve as the source of information for the public.
+Patents help inventor commercialization and fostering further research.

 Defining Nanotechnology for Patent Purposes